pystruct/pystruct/doc/user_guide.rst

 .. currentmodule:: pystruct.models

-#FIXME make clear what is learned!!
+..#FIXME make clear what is learned!!

 Preliminaries
 =============